tobyweed/live-event-market/README.md

 # live-event-market

-First Tube Media web app for connecting artists, events, and brands
+POC web app for connecting artists, events, and brands.